Daniel Gibson: NBA, Net Worth, Wife & Retirement

 Gibson used music more as a form of therapy than a new career path.
 With so many things going on in his life, he needed to express himself to someone.

+So he just started writing his thought and expressing himself.
 Soon, he released his first music video, namely Suicide, where he expressed a strong message with his rapping.
-He was well acclaimed for his rapping and meaningful lyrics.
+He was admired for his rapping and meaningful lyrics.

-Marriage and Relationships
+Marriage And Relationships

-Ex-Wife and Divorce
+Re-Marriage and Divorce

 Daniel Gibson married Keyshia Cole in May 2010.
 Keyshia is a popular American singer and songwriter.

-Gibson with his ex-wife and son (Source: Power Sportz Magazine)
+Gibson With His Ex-Wife And Son (Source: Power Sportz Magazine)

 The couple married in Hawaii, surrounded by a beautiful waterfall, lush greenery, and gorgeous wildflowers.
-Their son Daniel Jr also attended their wedding.

-The pair was one of the most happening couples in the town.
 But unfortunately, the couple parted ways after spending three years together.
 They divorced in 2014.

-Daniel Gibson | Net Worth
+Net Worth

 Social Media